ch629/CalendarApp/InterviewNotes.md

 ###Views:
 - User sets  default view for when the calendar opens

+###Other Functionality
 - Search feature
  - Member accounts can have additional attributes to assist in searching

 ###Delivery:
 - First deadline : Beginning of May